Cloud Transcoding: What It Is and Why It’s Important [2022 Update]

 Cloud transcoding is the process of creating several “renditions” of the same video in the cloud.
-Each rendition is transcoded to different sizes, allowing you to offer your video in different qualities.
+Each rendition is transcoded to different sizes, allowing you to offer your video in other qualities.
 These renditions are used for multi-bitrate streaming in an adaptive bitrate player.

-Although transcoding generally refers to creating renditions of a video file at different sizes, “cloud transcoding” is more of an umbrella term that describes when both encoding and transcoding processes happen in the “Cloud” rather than with the help of a piece of equipment.
+Although transcoding generally refers to creating renditions of a video file of different sizes, “cloud transcoding” is an umbrella term that describes when both encoding and transcoding processes happen in the “Cloud” rather than with the help of a piece of equipment.

-Cloud transcoding allows broadcasters to offer video content in different qualities and with multi-bitrates.
+Cloud transcoding allows broadcasters to offer video content in different qualities and multi-bitrates.
 The cloud transcoding / adaptive bitrate player duo will automatically select the appropriate rendition for each of your viewers based on the strength of their internet.

 The advantage of using an HTML5 online video player with built-in cloud transcoding is that you don’t have to rely on an external device or software to carry out encoding or transcoding.
 It streamlines the entire process.

 3 Reasons to Use Cloud Video Transcoding

-Given the complications of video formats today, cloud transcoding has become very important.
+Cloud transcoding has become very important given the complications of video formats today.
 Here are three ways that cloud transcoding can improve your online broadcasting experience.

 1. Ensure All-Device Compatibility

-As we mentioned above, many existing formats just aren’t compatible with streaming video content.
+As mentioned above, many existing formats aren’t compatible with streaming video content.
 Today, the gold standard for online video is H.264-encoded files in an MP4 container with AAC audio.
 H.264 remains the dominant codec, and 96.96% of browsers support it.
 Nothing else comes close.

-Cloud transcoding can take almost any common file format and automatically transcode it into H.264, with AAC audio, in an MP4 container.
+Cloud transcoding can take almost any standard file format and automatically transcode it into H.264, with AAC audio, in an MP4 container.
 It does so automatically, with no technical knowledge required on your part.

-After cloud video transcoding, these uploaded files can then playback on any device, including smart TVs, smartphones, laptops, desktops, tablets, game consoles, etc. In short, all-device compatibility ensures that playback is perfect on each type of screen.
+After cloud video transcoding, these uploaded files can be played on any device, including smart TVs, smartphones, laptops, desktops, tablets, game consoles, etc. In short, all-device compatibility ensures that playback is perfect on each type of screen.